ja-p/ja-p.github.io/content/posts/nsec2022-email-template/index.md

 This is the landing page, no user input appears to be considered here.
 It does use a custom struct[ure] called `MyApp` to fetch the contents of a given template.

 The struct is composed of only one variable, which is the `templateName` of type `string`.
 In Go, there is the concept of exported variables and functions.
 Being exported, means programmers can refer to the respective item directly when outside the package it was declared in.
-To be considered as exported, variables' and functions' names have to be declared with a capital letter at the beginning.
+To be considered as exported, variable and function names have to be declared with a capital letter at the beginning.

 ```go
 MyApp.ReadFile()   // OK, wherever.